Nissan Pulsar: Australasia

+Europe

-The European market Cherrys were available with engines ranging from a 1.0-liter, 37 kW petrol unit via a 1270 cc 60 PS, a 1488 cc 70 PS up to the 84 kW turbocharged 1.5-liter E15ET and also included the diesel CD17.
-In early 1983, a 1.7-liter diesel option was introduced; this was the first Cherry diesel.
+The European market Cherrys were available with engines ranging from a 1.0-liter, 37 kW petrol unit via a 1270 cc 60 PS, a 1488 cc 70 PS, up to the 84 kW turbocharged 1.5-liter E15ET and also included the diesel CD17.
+The 1.7-liter diesel option was first introduced in early 1983; this was the first Cherry diesel.
 Only a small "diesel" badge on the bootlid betrayed the engine option.
 To accommodate the extra 65 kg over the front axle, the diesel received stronger front springs and a model-specific, slightly larger, single-spoke steering wheel to counteract what would have otherwise been a heavier steering.

 The Cherry Turbo was an attempt at breaking into the then very popular GTi category, but being a somewhat half-hearted effort it did not have much of an impact in the marketplace.
 The Turbo sat on comparatively skinny Dunlop tires and had few changes aside from its many stickers and the turbocharger.
 Period tests complained about peaky power delivery (and the same long gear ratios as for the regular Cherry), torque steer, and a harsh ride.
 The Pulsar/Cherry underwent a light facelift in July 1984.

 This model was also built in Italy by Alfa Romeo as the Arna (named after the joint venture which created it, Alfa Romeo Nissan Autoveicoli), using Alfa Romeo boxer engines.
 Confusingly, the Italian models were also sold in the United Kingdom and Spain as the "Nissan Cherry Europe".
-At Alfa Romeo, the Arna was meant to replace lesser versions of the popular Alfasud, but never had the Italian car's appeal.
-The Cherry Europe also failed in its "home" market (Europe) lacking the build quality and reliability of its Japanese built twin car.
+At Alfa Romeo, the Arna was meant to replace lesser versions of the popular Alfasud, but the Arna never had the Italian car's appeal.
+The Cherry Europe also failed in its "home" market (Europe), as it lacked the build quality and reliability of its Japanese built twin car.